perforce/helix-authentication-service/docs/Development.md

-You will almost certainly have to change the `name-identifier` setting to `nameID` as well, since typical SAML identity providers do not include an `email` property, including the containerized SAML IdP.
+You will almost certainly have to change the `name-identifier` setting to `nameID` as well, since typical SAML identity providers do not include an `email` property.
 To configure the extension run the command below:

 ```shell
 $ p4 extension --configure Auth::loginhook --name loginhook-all